shogun-toolbox/shogun/doc/cookbook/source/examples/neural_nets/convolutional_net_classification.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`MulticlassLabels` as

 .. sgexample:: convolutional_net_classification.sg:create_features

-We create a :sgclass:`CNeuralNetwork` instance and randomly initialize the network parameters by sampling from a gaussian distribution.
+We create a :sgclass:`NeuralNetwork` instance and randomly initialize the network parameters by sampling from a gaussian distribution.
 We also set appropriate parameters like regularization coefficient, dropout probabilities, learning rate, etc. as shown below.
-More parameters can be found in the documentation of :sgclass:`CNeuralNetwork`.
+More parameters can be found in the documentation of :sgclass:`NeuralNetwork`.

 .. sgexample:: convolutional_net_classification.sg:set_parameters

 .. sgexample:: convolutional_net_classification.sg:create_instance

-We create instances of :sgclass:`CNeuralInputLayer`, :sgclass:`CNeuralConvolutionalLayer` and :sgclass:`NeuralSoftmaxLayer` which are building blocks of :sgclass:`CNeuralNetwork`
+We create instances of :sgclass:`NeuralInputLayer`, :sgclass:`NeuralConvolutionalLayer` and :sgclass:`NeuralSoftmaxLayer` which are building blocks of :sgclass:`NeuralNetwork`

 .. sgexample:: convolutional_net_classification.sg:add_layers